mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 37 - `src/services/swarm/CostTracker.js`

+**In plain English:** the bill.
+It listens to every member's token usage as events go by, adds it all up, and prints what the run cost in dollars.

 **Why this is not optional:** Anthropic's published figure for their own multi-agent research system is roughly **15x** the tokens of a single-agent run, and a misbehaving subagent that spawns more subagents multiplies that